Do not refer me if you are a quid pro quo referral addict…

 The referral game can be a very dangerous one.
 And those that are only looking for selfish opportunities might be referring people to you that can help them, but not you.
-When you treat each referral like it is a reflection of your reputation, you will honor yourself and others.
+When you treat each referral like it is a reflection of your reputation or that your reputation is a mirror, you will honor yourself and others.

 “The quid pro quo referral game in different networking circles can be a blessing or a curse.
 The dangers sit in those so hungry for business for themselves, that they will refer anyone, regardless of reputation, validity and ability as long as it can get them business in return.
 Watch for this unfortunate and common style.
 Consider vetting both the person that is being referred to you as much as you may want to vet the referrer to see if this seems to be occurring a lot.”